I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: I -- Love --

 \subsection{Newtonian Limit}

 To delve into the question of the role of the Newtonian limit in the $\avgcs$ -- $\bar{I}/\Lambda$ relations, we study them in this limit and compare any universality, to that present in the \avgcs -- $C$ relation, or lack thereof.
-The moment of inertia in the Newtonian regime, which we shall name $I^{(N)}$, is defined as